vsoch/som/som/api/identifiers/dicom/README.md

 ```
 from som.utils import read_json
-config = read_json('config.json')
+config = read_json('config.json')['request']
 ```

-and then we have the following specification for the id:
+Note that we are subsetting to the `request` section where the fields entity and item are.
+Then we have the following specification for the id:

 ```